Cubeir/Vanilla-RTX-App/README.md

   Metalness is slightly reduced in relation to how much roughness is boosted.
 For negative values, extremely rough surfaces are instead made less rough, and metalness is amplified in relation to how much roughness boost would've taken place if the given value was a positive.

 - `Lazify surface normals`
   Uses a modified color texture to make heightmaps/normal maps less refined.
 The given number determines effectiveness `(0 = no change, 255 = fully lazy)`.
+For normal maps, not all original detail is lost even at 255, instead it is partially blended and overlayed, the final normal map always retains the same overall intensity as the starting normal map.
   > Note: Assuming the pack isn't already shoddy, a value of 1-10 can add a subtle layer of organic detailing to the textures.

 - `Material grain offset`